Swiss Markets review

 What does it mean to have your funds in Swiss Markets deposited in a Tier 1 bank?

-Having any money you deposit with Swiss Markets means that your funds are safe in a bank that has enough capital to accommodate your withdrawal wishes even if Swiss Markets goes out of business for some reason.
+Depositing funds with Swiss Markets ensures that your money is held in a secure bank account with sufficient capital to meet your withdrawal requirements, even if Swiss Markets were to go out of business unexpectedly.

 Open a demo account Visit Swiss Markets